MicrosoftDocs/minecraft-creator/creator/Documents/FunctionsIntroduction.md

     ```
 1. Save the file.

-Notice, you don't have to start the commands with `/`.
+Don't start the commands with `/`.

 ## Testing the function

-1. Launch Minecraft and press `/` to open chat.
+1. Launch Minecraft.
+2. Open w world with cheats enabled and the bahavior -pack you created applied to it.
-1. Enter `/function ouch`.
+3. Enter `/function ouch`.

+## Advanced function feature

+You can place functions inside directories to organize them and to avoid conflicts with functions in other behavior packs.

+So, if you have another folder inside your **functions** folder called **init** and you put 'ouch.mcfunction` in there, you would run it like this:
+`/function init/ouch`

 ## What's Next?